-Colorado law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person appointed by the deceased before death, then to the personal representative of the deceased person’s estate, and after that to family members in an established order.
+Colorado law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 If the person died of a contagious disease, you must consult a local or state health official before arranging for the disposition of the body.

-Colorado is instituting an electronic system for registering deaths.
-Once this system is in place, you will go to the local registrar or health department to initiate the death certificate process.
+Colorado uses an electronic system for registering deaths.
+You will go to the local registrar or health department to initiate the death certificate process.